asdf-format/asdf/docs/asdf/extending/compressors.rst

 value and instead are expected to yield bytes-like values until the input data has been fully compressed.

-`Compressor.decompress` - The method that transforms the block's bytes after they are read from an ASDF file.
+`Decompress.decompress` - The method that transforms the block's bytes after they are read from an ASDF file.
 The first positional argument is an `~collections.abc.Iterable` of bytes-like objects that each contain a chunk of the compressed input data.
 The second positional argument is a pre-allocated output array where the decompressed bytes should be written.
 The method is expected to return the number of bytes written to the output array.

+Implementing `CompressionPlugin` is required, along with at least one of `Compress` or `Decompress`.
+As with all Python protocols, implementing the required methods is sufficient to be considered a subclass.
+However, classes can also explicitly inherit from `Compress` and/or `Decompress` to opt-in to function signature verification.

 Entry point performance considerations
 ======================================